AdrienFabre/echo-ruby-exercise/README.md

 An app that repeats what you say until you exit it!

-Requirements
+Requirements:

-The app runs on the command line or.
+- The app runs on the command line or.

-It's fine to use Ruby or JavaScript.
+- It's fine to use Ruby or JavaScript.

-When the app runs you are prompted with a phrase to say something
+- When the app runs you are prompted with a phrase to say something

-The output also has information about the date and time formatted as below.
+- The output also has information about the date and time formatted as below.

-The app continues to prompt you to say something until you type exit

-when you type exit the app outputs 'Goodbye!' and then ends.
+- The app continues to prompt you to say something until you type exit when you type exit the app outputs 'Goodbye!' and then ends.

 Example interaction: